aaronlahey/aaronlahey.github.io/_posts/2015-10-04-selection-sort.markdown

 Having majored in music instead of computer science, my knowledge of algorithms and data structures is an area that's ripe for improvement.
 Over the next few blog posts I'll describe a series of different algorithms and data structures, their implementation, their performance characteristics, and some of their possible uses.

-Selection sort an elementary sorting algorithms.
+Selection sort is an elementary sorting algorithm.
 It's simple to implement and serves as a great introduction to sorting algorithm implementations.
-Starting from the beginning of the array, it scans each element, keeping track of the smallest one.
+Starting from the beginning of the array it scans each element keeping track of the smallest one.
 After locating the index of the smallest element, it swaps the first element and the smallest element.
 Then, it moves to the second index and repeats the same process again.
 For this array...

 {% highlight ruby %}
 [5, 3, 8, 9, 1]